-This guide serves as a logical counterpart to the On-Demand Streaming guide, which itself serves as a counterpart to Digital Downloading.
+This guide serves as a logical counterpart to our On-Demand Streaming guide, which itself serves as a counterpart to our Digital Download guide.
 In order to better understand digital music and its role within the music industry, we recommend reading all three.

 As of 2017, out of all Americans ages 12 and older, 47%—an estimated 124 million people—claim to have listened to online radio in the last month, while 36%—94 million people—claim to have listened to online radio in the last week.
 Both of these percentages have increased since 2013, from 45% and 33%, respectively.
 The average time users spent listening to online radio increased from 11 hours and 56 minutes per week in 2013 to 13 hours and 19 minutes per week in 2014, according to Nielsen Media Research data published by the Radio Advertising Bureau.

 Usage is more popular among teenagers and young adults than it is with older Americans.
 As of 2017, 75% of Americans ages 12-24 listened to online radio in the last month, while 50% of adults aged 25-54 and 21% of people 55+ listened in the last month.
 Weekly percentages for each age group are 64%, 37%, and 13%, respectively, according to Edison Research.
 In 2015, 53% of Americans ages 12 and up—143 million people—listened to Internet radio.

 Given the popularity of this form of music consumption, its rapid growth since the beginning of the 21st century, and its huge potential to provide new and existing sources of royalties, any interested party should seek to understand the ins and outs of non-interactive music streaming and their implications for the future of the music industry.

 What Is “Non-Interactive” Music Streaming?

 Non-interactive music streaming differs from on-demand, or interactive, streaming because it allows users to play music but does not allow them to select the song that plays next.